Hypoelliptic and spectral estimates for the linearized Landau operator: Introduction

-In this article, we will show a localization property of the spectrum of the Landau operator $\mathcal{P}$.
-This result is given by the following theorem. \begin{thm} Let $\mathcal{P}$ be the Landau operator defined in (\fcolorbox{red}{ white}{\ref{N4}}) with $\gamma \in [{0,1}]$.
+In this article, we will show a localization property of the pseudospectrum of the Landau operator $\mathcal{P}$, that is to say the region of the complex plane where its resolvent is a priori large (in fact we more precisely give a description of a large region where the resolvent \it is \rm controlled, which is included in the complementary of the pseudospectrum).
+This result is given by the following theorem. \begin{thm} Let $\mathcal{P}$ be the Landau operator on $L^{2}(\mathbb{R}_{x}^{3}\times\mathbb{R}_{v}^{3})$ defined in (\fcolorbox{red}{ white}{\ref{N4}}) with $\gamma \in [{0,1}]$.
 Then there are two constants $C_{\mathcal{P}}>0$ and $Q_{\mathcal{P}}>0$ so that: \begin{itemize} \item[a)] The spectrum of $\mathcal{P}$ verifies with

 \item[b)] For any $z\not\in S_{\mathcal{P}}$ with $\Re{e} z\geq -\frac{1}{2}$, the resolvent is estimated by

 Notice that if $\Re{e} z\leq -\frac{1}{2}$ then